Reducing your paper use and purchasing paper with recycled content can help to save precious resources, and reduce UBC's carbon offset costs.

 Producing paper is very resource intensive and requires a lot of energy, water, and raw materials.
 As per provincial legislation, UBC must buy carbon offsets for all office paper purchased.

-When purchasing office paper, choose paper with a minimum of 50 per cent post-consumer recycled (PCR) content, or alternative fibre paper.
-Through UBC's preferred paper vendor (Grand & Toy), you can now purchase paper with 100 per cent post-consumer recycled content at a lower cost than virgin paper.
+When purchasing office paper through UBC's preferred paper supplier (Staples Professional), choose paper with a minimum of 30 per cent post-consumer recycled (PCR) content, or alternative fibre paper.

 - Reduce your paper use